jfaria48/docker-plex/README.md

     systemctl enable plex
     systemctl start plex

-If networking is configured manually or you need to explicitly open the firewall ports, a firewalld xml has also been provided.
+If you need to explicitly open the firewall ports use the firewalld definition provided in the repo.

 Add to /etc/firewalld/services/plex.xml and enable.
 Docker will have to be restarted to recreate its firewall

     cp plex.xml /etc/firewalld/services/plex.xml
     firewall-cmd --reload
     firewall-cmd --add-service=plex --permanent
-    firewall-cmd --reload
     systemctl restart docker